-With over 31 years' experience, Charter Hall (ASX: CHC) is one of Australia's leading fully integrated property investment and funds management companies.
-We use our property expertise to access, deploy, manage and invest equity across our core sectors - Office, Industrial & Logistics, Retail and Social Infrastructure.
-Acting in the best interest of customers and communities, we combine insight and inventiveness to unlock hidden value.
+With over 33 years' experience, Charter Hall (ASX: CHC) is one of Australia's leading fully integrated property investment and funds management companies.
+We use our property expertise to access, deploy, manage and invest equity across our core sectors - Industrial & Logistics, Office, Retail and Social Infrastructure.
+Acting in the best interests of customers and communities, we combine insight and inventiveness to unlock hidden value.

-The images in this section 2 are of Charter Hall Group offices, not images of underlying fund properties.
+The images in this section 2 are of Charter Hall Group offices, not images of underlying Fund properties.